docascod/DocsAsCode/docs/getting_started.md

 ### Special text block

-Sometimes you want to highlight some text block, like tip, warning ...
-Mardown not allow to do that easily !
+Sometimes you want to highlight some text block, tip, warning ...
+Mardown does not allow to do that easily !

-You can use these syntax :
+You can use this syntax :

 ```asciidoc
 NOTE: Just a note...